 Ranked as the seventh largest city in the United States, San Antonio has some top museums, neighborhoods and historic sites to explore.
+In 2015 the Alamo and four other Spanish missions were named a UNESCO World Heritage Site and the city was recently named a UNESCO Creative City of Gastronomy.
 Make sure to include the following on your list.

 San Antonio Museum of Art: This is a large museum on the edge of downtown at 200 W. Jones.
 It is located on the original site of the Lone Star Brewery which opened in 1884.
 Here you will find a large complex with extensive collections in European and American art, contemporary art and Spanish Colonial art.
 My favorite concentration was the Latin American Folk Art, with many pieces from the Nelson A. Rockefeller collection, that are housed in the Latin American Art Center added in 1998.
 They also have an Asian Art Wing that opened in 2005.
 They also feature temporary exhibitions, so make sure to check the website for the current calendar.
 They also have Sketch pop-up restaurant with views along the river.

 The Alamo: High on your list should be visiting The Alamo.
 Located at 300 Alamo Plaza, this former mission church was originally named the Mision San Antonio de Valero.
 Construction began in 1724.
 In 1793 it was no longer a mission.
 In the early 1800’s the Spanish military stationed a cavalry unit there and it was renamed the Alamo.